shiftyp/redurx/README.md

   });
 // The List: []
 ```
 You don't have to define your initial state at the outset however.
 You can figure out what the state for any part of your tree is at any point in the future.
-You can set the initial state by either calling `setInitialState` on the node, or by accessing the node and passing the state as a second argument:
+You can set the initial state by calling `setInitialState` on the node:
 ```javascript
 import { createState } from 'redurx';